clecioantao/techdocs/human_meeting.md

 ---

+- **Hello, my name is Clécio, and I am from the Automation and Orchestration team at Bradesco.
+Nice to meet you!**

+    Olá, meu nome é Clécio, e sou do time de Automação e Orquestração do Bradesco.
+Prazer em conhecê-lo!

+- **I apologize for my poor English!**

+    Peço desculpas pelo meu mau inglês!

+- **Do you have official representatives in Brazil?**

+    Vocês têm representantes oficiais no Brasil.

+- **Do you know Lucas Guimarães, from the company Sunny System?**

+    **Você conhece Lucas Guimarães, da empresa Sunny System?**

+- **How should we prepare our current Helm charts, Terraform files, or pipelines for the integration?**

+    Como devemos preparar nossos Helm charts, arquivos Terraform ou pipelines para a integração?

+- **Will there be any specific changes or adjustments required in our current deployment artifacts?**

+    Haverá mudanças ou ajustes específicos necessários em nossos artefatos de implantação atuais?

+- **We are implementing HCP Terraform.
+How would these two platforms coexist**

+    Estamos implementando o HCP Terraform.
+Como essas duas plataformas coexistiriam?

+- **We had some difficulties contacting you to carry out the POC.
+What would be our SLA for support if we sign a contract?**

+    Nos tivemos algumas dificuldades para contactar voces para a realização de POC.
+Qual seria nosso SLA para atendimento caso venhamos a fechar contrato?

+---

 ### **Objetivo da Reunião**

 Discutir o plano do projeto MVP Tech Track da Humanitec, alinhando expectativas, objetivos e cronogramas para garantir uma implementação bem-sucedida.
 Também será abordada a coexistência com outras ferramentas como o HCP Terraform.